Issues relating to iOS: Crash caused by 5-second video

 On November 22, 2016, a five-second video file originally named "IMG_0942.MP4" started crashing iOS on an increasing count of devices, forcing users to reboot.
 It gained massive popularity through social media channels and messaging services.

 iOS 11

 Calculator

 Due to a bug related to UI animation, quickly typing in an equation caused the built-in Calculator app to give incorrect answers.
 The bug was fixed in iOS 11.2.

 Mail

 Users with Outlook.com, Office 365, and certain Exchange accounts were unable to send email.
-This has been resolved with the release of iOS 11.0.1.
+This was resolved with the release of iOS 11.0.1.

 AutoCorrect

 Users complained of a bug in the built-in keyboard in iOS 11 that changed the letter "I" to "A [?]", if automatic correction was enabled.
 This was fixed with the release of iOS 11.1.1.

 December 2 respring

-A bug in iOS 11 was present that would cause the device's home screen to constantly crash if an app sends local notifications on or after 00:15 on December 2, 2017.
+A bug in iOS 11 was present that would cause the device's home screen to constantly crash if an app sent local notifications on or after 00:15 on December 2, 2017.
 Apple responded by releasing iOS 11.2 early, which fixed the bug.